 The most popular implementation options are:

-- Full or partial payment by the employer for season ticket to swimming pools, fitness, gyms, yoga classes, etc.
+- Full or partial payment by the employer for a season ticket to swimming pools, fitness, gyms, yoga classes, etc.

 - Providing employees with discounts on subscriptions to sports complexes and swimming pools with partner sports clubs

-- Organization of a gym and / or a place for meditation in the office
+- Organization of a gym and/or a place for meditation in the office

 They can additionally include: